-As the Trivia Game progresses, players will be ranked on both their individual performance and their team performance.
+As the Trivia or Bingo Game progresses, players will be ranked on both their individual performance and their team performance.

 Allow Previous Advanced Teams

-By default, the Allow Previous Advanced Teams setting is enabled for newly created Trivia Games.
-When this setting is enabled, if a player has selected an Advanced Team when joining a previous Trivia Game that is not on the current Trivia Game's Advanced Teams List, the player has the option to continue playing under their previous team or choose a new team from the current Advanced Teams List.
+By default, the Allow Previous Advanced Teams setting is enabled for newly created games.
+When this setting is enabled, if a player has selected an Advanced Team when joining a previous game that is not on the current game's Advanced Teams List, the player has the option to continue playing under their previous team or choose a new team from the current Advanced Teams List.

-Enabling this setting is especially useful for multi-round trivia events where you may only want to manage the Advanced Teams List once for the first Trivia Game and not for every other round.
+Enabling this setting is especially useful for multi-round events where you may only want to manage the Advanced Teams List once for the first Trivia or Bingo Game and not for every other round.

-When this setting is disabled, participants who have previously selected a team that is not on the current Trivia Game's Advanced Team List will be required to choose a new team from the current list of teams instead.
+When this setting is disabled, participants who have previously selected a team that is not on the current game's Advanced Team List will be required to choose a new team from the current list of teams instead.

 Showing Team Rankings

-The advantage to Advanced Team Mode is all of your participants actually play and score points.
-You can then see their individual performance, team performance, and performance of each player within a team!
+The advantage of Advanced Team Mode is all of your participants actually play individually and score points.
+You can then see the individual performance, team performance, and performance of each player within a team!
 No one has to sit out and watch the game.
-The disadvantage is you must create your teams before your live Trivia Game.
-Players cannot create their own teams as they sign in.
-However, you can add new teams even as players are joining just in case you left one out when your event is starting.
+The disadvantage is you must create your teams before your live game as players cannot create their own teams as they sign in.
+However, you can add new teams even as players are joining just in case you left a team out when your event is starting.

 Reviewing Individual Player Performance on an Advanced Team

-Simply click on the team you would like to view the individual players for.
-This will then drop down a list of all of the team members, along with their individual score.
+Simply click on the team's name that you would like to view the individual team members.
+This will then drop down with a list of all of the team members, along with their individual scores.